 And let's face it, to infer merely from the band name that Sandman was a drug user is pretty juvenile and gives little credit to such a sophisticated artist.
 In the film, Sandman says he likes the etymology of the word morphine, which stems from the Greek god of dreams, Morpheus.
 But the name Morphine surely also refers to the anodyne powers of music, something Sandman leaned on heavily in the wake of the untimely deaths of his two younger brothers Roger and Jon.

-And here was the biggest red flag: there had been a serious warning sign.
+And there had been a serious warning sign.
 Two weeks before he left for what was to become Morphine's final tour, Sandman suffered what Sabine feels in retrospect was a minor heart attack.
 "We were sitting on the couch together in the evening and he started complaining of pains and shortness of breath," Sabine recalls.
 "It only lasted a couple of minutes and then he felt fine.
 He thought it might have been indigestion.
 I asked if he wanted to go to the hospital, but he said no. When you’re still relatively young, you just don’t assume the worst when something like that happens.
 You figure it will pass.
 It’s not a big deal.
 We’ve all felt weird chest pains from time to time."
 Sandman promised he'd get a check-up when he got back from tour.

 By the time Morphine's European tour wound around to the hill town of Palestrina, a 45-minute drive east of Rome, it was near the height of the southern Italian summer.
 Colley recalls blazing 100-degree heat that day and it was still very hot when the band took the stage that evening.
 Several songs into the set, Sandman fell over backwards to the stage floor and never revived.
 As noted by the American Heart Association, "adrenaline released during intense physical or athletic activity often acts as a trigger" for sudden cardiac arrest.
 So there you go.